nbellowe/BoozeTracker/src/README.md

   - The application code is scaffolded by `ionic`'s new project command `ionic start` in directory "BoozeTracker".

-The documentation is located in /
+The documentation is located in /docs
+  - generate with `typedoc --out ..\..\docs\ .` from the src directory.

 The source is in:
 - `/src/BoozeTracker/`
   - The source code is in: